qut-cab302/prac09/README.md

 ## Exercise 1: Matrix

 A [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics)) is a rectangular array of values arranged in rows and columns.

 You are to implement a new collection, a `Matrix`.
-Because all collections can be instantiated with any type, your `Matrix` class will need to be generic.
+This matrix is only required to store `int` values, but in the next exercise we will make our `Matrix` class generic.

 The provided skeleton will help you get started.
 The first step is to fix the current compiler errors by inserting the correct return types and parameters for each method (and constructor) according to the JavaDoc comments.
 The next step is figuring out how you will internally model the Matrix.
 Look into Collection types that currently exist and think about how you can use them and their methods as a backbone for the class.

-Remember, your class will need to make correct use of a generic type, but it is suggested that you initially experiment with a non-generic type (e.g. by just using integers or strings for the cell values), until you achieve a working matrix.
-After which, replace your hard-coded cell value type with a generic type.

-`toString()` should take the following form for `Integer` objects:
+`toString()` should look like this for example:

 ```
 8	14	16	10	20